 At Sabates Eye Centers, the health and wellness of our patients and staff are always our top priority.
 While information about COVID-19 is constantly evolving, our protocols follow healthcare guidelines from the CDC and the American Academy of Ophthalmology (AAO).

-While local direction and mandates for COVID-19 are becoming more relaxed, out of an abundance of caution, we ask all patients to continue wearing masks in our office.
+Out of an abundance of caution, we ask all patients and visitors to please continue wearing masks in our offices.
 Our staff is required to wear masks at all times as well.

 Before arriving at our locations, please know: